Keyboard shortcuts

 }

-Per-task hooks & resilience
+Per-task hooks

-.continue_on / .on_success / .on_failure / .on_error / .on_exit are per-task builders — they fire for that one task, always:
+.continue_on / .on_success / .on_failure / .on_error / .on_exit fire for one specific task:

 #[workflow]